Fuel injection: System functions

 The fundamental functions of a fuel injection system are described in the following sections.
 In some systems, a single component performs multiple functions.

 Pressurising fuel

-Fuel injection operated by spraying pressurised fuel into the engine.
-Therefore a device to pressurize the fuel (such as a fuel pump) is needed.
+Fuel injection is operated by spraying pressurised fuel into the engine.
+Therefore a device to pressurise the fuel is needed, such as a fuel pump.

-Metering of fuel
+Metering fuel

 The system must determine the appropriate amount of fuel to be supplied and control the fuel flow to supply this amount.

 Several early mechanical injection systems used relatively sophisticated helix-controlled injection pump(s) that both metered fuel and created injection pressure.
 Since the 1980s, electronic systems have been used to control the metering of fuel.
-More recent systems use an electronic engine control unit which meters the fuel, controls the ignition timing and controls various other engine functions.
+More recent systems use an electronic engine control unit which meters the fuel and controls the ignition timing and various other engine functions.